exc4/macos-dns-persist/README.md

 To set the DNS servers, edit the `/etc/persist_dns.conf` file.
 ```
-echo "127.0.0.1 ::1" > /etc/persist_dns.conf     # use local DNS server, ensure there is one running on the system
+echo "127.0.0.1 ::1" | sudo tee /etc/persist_dns.conf     # use local DNS server, ensure there is one running on the system
                                                           # you can choose dnsmasq, stubby, cloudflared and etc.

-echo "8.8.8.8 8.8.4.4" > /etc/persist_dns.conf   # use public DNS servers
+echo "8.8.8.8 8.8.4.4" | sudo tee /etc/persist_dns.conf   # use public DNS servers

-echo "DEFAULT" > /etc/persist_dns.conf           # use default DNS servers obtained from DHCP
+echo "DEFAULT" | sudo tee /etc/persist_dns.conf           # use default DNS servers obtained from DHCP
 ```
 After editing the file, run the following command to apply the changes: